 We have been labeled the ‘avocado generation’, splurging our money on overseas getaways, indulgent brunches and raging summer festivals.
 But when if comes to the prospect of buying a house, well the overwhelming prices that we face in Australia is enough to make any of us feel uncertain.
-The recent Household, Income and Labour Dynamics Survey revealed that the rate of home ownership among 18 to 39 years olds has declined between 2002 to 2015 from 36% to 25%.
+A Household, Income and Labour Dynamics Survey revealed that the rate of home ownership among 18 to 39 years olds has declined between 2002 to 2015 from 36% to 25%.

 It’s scary stuff, we know.
 Entering the housing market ain’t easy, and we’re pretty sure you don’t want to forfeit your travel dreams and indulgences along the way.
 Well thanks to our mates over at UBank, landing that first home doesn’t have to be impossible.
-They say to forget the typical ‘start a budget’, instead get creative and watch you savings grow.
+They say to forget the typical ‘start a budget’ idea, instead get creative and watch you savings grow.

 #1 Save When You Splurge